 Back to Charlottetown and day-end stroll along the Promenade to watch the setting sun cavort amidst the sails of anchored boats and ships, a painter’s canvas, completes our city break.

-Accessible by road, and by sea, we enter a Village waking up from its winter slumber.
-The welcoming quietness of handful of visitors and locals, the near empty Galleries, studios, restaurants, the tempting chocolate factory lining the cozy streets and we quickly abandon our car in favor of slow-paced meandering on tree-lined avenues.
+Day 3….Victoria-by-the-Sea: We enter a Village, that is accessible by road or by sea, waking up from its winter slumber.
+The welcoming quietness of handful of visitors and locals, the near empty Galleries, studios, restaurants, the tempting chocolate factory lining the cozy street and we quickly abandon our car in favor of slow-paced meandering on tree-lined avenues.
 This is followed by a leisurely lunch at Beachcombers On The Wharf managed by two sisters who personally see to your food choice.
 Not much of Lobster eaters (PEI is famous) we did not try the lobsters suggested by them but enjoyed the sandwiches and shakes.
 Dessert was finger licking home-made chocolates in the tiny homely shop, Island Chocolates.
 The smell alone is enough to drive one into chocolaty raptures.
 Coffee, served on the café patio overlooking the Main Street is a refreshing antidote.

 The fishing village is well laid out thanks to a son of one James Baldwin Palmer, an immigrant lawyer and agent for Earl of Westmoreland, who designed the village on his father’s estate.